 Description

-A type of binary code whose parameters satisfy the Johnson bound with equality.
+A binary code whose parameters satisfy the Johnson bound with equality.

 Similar definitions can be made for \(q\)-ary codes, but all nearly perfect \(q\)-ary codes must be perfect [7,8].